ITstreet1/WHITEBoard-Saola/README.md

 *esptool.py --chip esp32s2 erase_flash*

 Now it is time to upload the CircuitPython firmware to the WHITEBoard Saola.
-To do so check on which COM port i Saola (say it is COM7).
+To do so check on which COM port is Saola (say it is COM7).
 In prompt type:

 *esptool.py --chip esp32s2 --port COM7 --baud 921600 write_flash -z 0x000 C:\{location}adafruit-circuitpython-espressif_saola1_wroom-en_US-6.3.0.bin*